HiveHQ/HiveSdkDocs/source/index.html.md

 }
 ```

-You must initialize the Hive SDK on your website before calling any of the SDK's events (such as <code>emailSignup</code>).
-Events fired before a call to <code>init</code> will be discarded, while any events fired afterwards (even during initialization) will be handled as soon as initialization is complete.
+You must initialize the Hive SDK on your website (by making a call to the <code>init</code> command) before calling any of the SDK's other commands (such as <code>emailSignup</code>).
+Commands made before an <code>init</code> command is made will be discarded, while any commands made afterwards (even during initialization) will be handled as soon as initialization is complete.

 <aside class='notice'>
   Don't forget to replace <code>YOUR_BRAND_HIVE_ID</code> with your brand's id in Hive.
 For help finding your brand's id, please email <a href="mailto:hello@hive.co">hello@hive.co</a>.